Flone-dnb/low-end-engine/README.md

 This engine is most suited for small non open world 3D games with low-poly-ish graphics.
 This engine is small (fast to learn) and intuitive to use.

 > Running games made with this engine on `libmali` drivers (which your handheld's OS might use) may cause issues and crashes (for example loading a texture may cause black screen and/or out of memory error) instead prefer to use `panfrost` drivers if your OS provides them.
-Most of the testing is done on Rocknix which provides an option to change used driver in the setting.
+Most of the testing is done on Rocknix which provides an option to change used driver in the settings.

 # Roadmap